wavify/crosstest/readme.md

 Requirement
 ===========

 - To use with node.js and javascript in browser.
-You have to use it with [customize test_it](https://github.com/llun/test_it) version.
+It requires [customize test_it](https://github.com/llun/test_it) version.
 - To use with iOS/Mac OS project.
-You have to use it with GHUnit.
+It requires [GHUnit](http://gabriel.github.com/gh-unit).

 Other framework will add in future.